BurntSushi/suffix/README.md

 exists a linear time construction of the LCP array via induced sorting that is described in [(Fischer, 2011)](http://arxiv.org/pdf/1101.3448.pdf).

+OK, I've implemented the algorithm from Nong et al. in `src/array.rs`.
+QuickCheck says it's equivalent to the naive implementation, which gives me some confidence that it is actually correct.
+But there is still a lot of work to be done because it's performing way more allocation than is necessary.
+It also has a reliance on a sentinel that I'd like to remove.
+Although, it may be useful when I adapt this to generalized suffix arrays.
+Moreover, using the sentinel can be provably correct because we can use an invalid Unicode scalar value.

 Clearly, I am still in the "how do I implement fast construction" algorithm phase.
 I haven't given much thought yet to a public API and what kinds of operations we should expose.
 Certainly, it would be easier to do suffix array